diffblue/cbmc/doc/cprover-manual/properties.md

 > ** 2 of 2 failed (2 iterations)
 > VERIFICATION FAILED

-As opposed to the verification success we would have gotten without the instrumentation step.
+As opposed to the verification success we would have seen without the instrumentation step.

 The havoc option takes further parameters `globals` and `params` with this